-Mediation is a form of problem solving, and is desirable because it is usually quicker, more efficient, less expensive, less volatile, and less anxiety provoking than the other structured forms of dispute resolution.
+On the formal side, Mediation is the least formal, and the most personal., It is is desirable because it is usually quicker, more efficient, less expensive, less volatile, and less anxiety provoking than the other formal forms of dispute resolution.
 Mediation also tends to result in resolutions that are more durable and satisfying.
-It can bring closure to disputes that may have been lingering for long periods of time, which can fester, degrade one’s quality of life, and be enormously costly in terms of time, energy, and financial resources.
+It can bring closure to disputes that may have been lingering for long periods of time, which can fester, degrade your quality of life, and be enormously costly in terms of time, energy, financial, and emotional resources.

-Comparing mediation to non-formalized dispute methods (feuding, capitulation, avoidance) the result comes out of a a carefully facilitated process, without most of the collateral damage that other dispute methods can result in – prolonged anguish, bruising cost, and incredible amounts of wasted time and energy.
+Comparing mediation to other forms of informal dispute methods (feuding, capitulation, avoidance), the primary benefit is that you usually eliminate most of the collateral damage –anguish, cost, and incredible amounts of wasted time and energy.

 Mediation is voluntary and confidential.
-Disputants are guided through their negotiation, and create a mutually agreed upon resolution.
+You are guided through your negotiation, and create a mutually agreed upon resolution.
 An agreement isn’t final unless all parties say so – no one is forced to come to an agreement.
-You might end a mediation without an agreement, but more often than not, parties are able to come to agreement.
+You might end a mediation without an agreement, but more often than not, parties do.

 Finally, when parties create an agreement, it is legally binding in the same way that any other contract would be.

 If you feel mediation is right for you – or even if you’re still not sure – give me call!
 I’d be happy to hear about your situation and guide you towards the best possible path.